digitaldominators/hangman/backend_api.md

 * player - int 1 if this player is the first player 2 if second player (1st player created the game)
 * correct_guesses - list of letters/words - correct guesses
 * incorrect_guesses - list of letters/words - incorrect guesses
+* category - string - theme of the game
 * word - string - outline of the word each letter except spaces replaces with `_` unless user guesses the letter.
 If the word is `heads up` and the user guessed `e` `s` and `u` it would return `_e__s u_`.
 * game_score - int - current score in game
 * other_player_game_score - int - current score of the other players game